READ-BioMed/readbiomed-bmip-datasets/README.md

 ## Manually annotated data set (manual-set folder)

 The manual-set folder contains manual annotation for the characterisation of actively research pathogens from the scientific literature.

+More information about the manually annotated data set are available [here](./manual-set/README.md).